oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/debug_commands.md

 --------------

 ### oro:api:dump
-This command shows all resources available through Data API.
+This command shows all resources accessible through Data API.

 Run this command without parameters to see all available resources: